megatops/ets2-sdk-plugin/README.md

 # Version history

+### Revision 10 (19th June 2016)

+- implemented job information buffer to avoid unexpected reset when trailer is detached on the way

 ### Revision 9 (28th March 2016)

 - refactored job information reset, should work a bit more stable